-Becoming a certified project manager is an excellent idea for the person who wants to seriously pursue a career as a project management professional.
+Becoming a certified project manager is an excellent idea for a person who wants to seriously pursue a career as a project management professional.

 Certification provides a clear signal to your organization, or the organization you hope to work for, that you’re no longer the “accidental” project manager, but a serious professional who wants to excel.
 It also helps you begin to establish and master a framework for how you approach project work.

 As you will see later, there are a number of different certifications relevant to project managers—each with a particular framework behind it.
-Your certification signifies that you have a solid grasp on that framework.
+Your certification signifies that you have a solid grasp of that framework.
 What’s more, a majority of today’s job postings either require or strongly prefer that project management professionals have a certification, meaning you are more likely to be considered for a role if you’re certified.

 Download Our Free Guide to Advancing Your Project Management Career

 Learn what you need to know, from in-demand skills to the industry’s growing job opportunities.

 To become a certified project manager you first need to decide which certification is right for you, and there’s likely more project management-related certifications than you realize.
 Here is a sampling:

 - Project Management Professional (PMP®): Issued by the Project Management Institute, which offers eight certifications

 - Certified Scrum Master: Issued by the Scrum Alliance, which offers a total of seven certifications

 - Prince2: issued by the Prince2 Foundation, which offers various certifications